eDAPb/data-structures-and-algorithms-playground/README.md

 *Quick Setup*

 - Install [Maven](https://maven.apache.org/download.cgi) and setup environment variables.
-- Insert a dependency in the pom.xml, this repository already has a preconfigured one with its tags.
+- Insert a dependency in the pom.xml.
+This repository already has a preconfigured one with its tags.
 - Run the command to create a local Maven repository for algs4.
 > mvn install:install-file -Dfile=***Directory***\algs4.jar -DgroupId=edu.princeton.cs -DartifactId=algs4 -Dversion=dev -Dpackaging=j